yan99033/CNN-SVO/README.md

 ```
 python2 evaluate_ate_scale.py ground_truth/kitti_ground_truth/00.txt sample/seq00_CNN_SVO_KITTI_SAMPLE.txt ground_truth/kitti_ground_truth/00_times.txt --plot 00.png
 ```

+#### Possible extension
+We tried our best to improve the existing SVO, but this code is by no means perfect.
+That being said, we would like to point out some of the noticeable problems in our code:
+1. The original SVO is not designed to handle too much keyframe.
+Therefore, the system begins to slow down after accumulating too much KFs.
+For example, the system is running smoothly on Oxford Robotcar dataset because of the high frame-per-second (16 FPS); in contrast, it doesn't handle large amount of KFs well in KITTI dataset (10 FPS).
+2. As mentioned in the paper, we use constant velocity model to handle extreme brightness condition (i.e., complete blank image), and then we back-project more points when new features can be observed.
+In practice, that makes sense for outdoor driving conditions.
+However, if your application requires proper relocalization, you would need to implement that by yourself.

+We hope that you can further extend the functionality of this work, and make the existing SVO even better (which is an awesome piece of work).

 #### Disclaimer

 The authors take no credit from [SVO](https://github.com/uzh-rpg/rpg_svo) and [Monodepth](https://github.com/mrharicot/monodepth), therefore the licenses should remain intact.
 Please cite their work if you find them helpful.